 Moving beyond equality, our well-established and active Diversity & Inclusion (D&I) committee helps us to acknowledge inequity and our unique lived experiences which brings into laser focus our different starting places and challenges.
 Our committee members come together from across the business to deliver D&I initiatives and activities – this includes mental health awareness, neurodiversity, black history month, and menopause awareness so that we can all understand the different starting places, deliver support, resources and the education needed to ensure equality of opportunity for all.

-Amandeep Khasriya, Senior associate
+Amandeep Khasriya, Partner

 Amandeep has over 12 years experience in running complex and high value major trauma claims.
 She currently acts for individuals and their families who have suffered serious and life-changing injuries or death.

-Polly Cross, Senior associate, Corporate
+Polly Cross, Partner, Corporate